Opinion – Are You Convinced But Wrong?

 A Key Discovery for Leaders

-Their discovery is important to review, especially for leaders.
-Many of the people were ABSOLUTELY convinced that their solution was best, but it wasn't a good solution, it was closer to a lie than truth.
-They just had an opinion with few facts about the solution.
+Leaders should review the findings of Peter Scholtes' research.
+Many people were absolutely convinced their solution was the best, but it wasn't a good solution; it was closer to a lie than the truth.
+They had an opinion with few facts about the solution.

-So, many people were "pounding the table" about their opinion.
-On the other hand, others had good facts, but were not convinced.
-Still others had few facts, but were not convinced they were right.
+So, many people were "pounding the table" about their opinions.
+Others had good facts but were not convinced.
+Still, others had few facts but were not confident they were right.

-Time for self-reflection.
-Do you believe something that does not have supporting facts?
+It's time for self-reflection.
+Do you believe something without supporting facts?
 Does your opinion have little or no evidence to support it?
-Do you follow common statements like “How can we know truth?”
+Do you follow common statements like “How can we know the truth?”
 Is the truth how you see it?
-Do you think that there are no absolutes?
+Do you think there are no absolutes?

 If so, then WOW!
-You need to slow down and find some facts and truth.
+You need to slow down and find some facts and the truth.

-Please get more facts instead of just using your opinion - especially if you have the power to take the next action for the group.
+Please gather more facts instead of just expressing your opinion, especially if you have the power to take the next action for the group.

 Tags